 It was the last major military conflict between Russia and Turkey.
 And it ended tragically for both empires (the Russian and the Ottoman), both powers could not bear the weight of the First World War and collapsed.

-The war began with the fact that on October 29 and 30, 1914, the German-Turkish fleet under the command of German Admiral Wilhelm Souchon fired at Sevastopol, Odessa, Feodosia and Novorossiysk (in Russia this event received the unofficial name "Sevastopol wake-up call").
-On October 30, Emperor Nicholas II ordered the diplomatic mission to be withdrawn from Istanbul, and on November 2, 1914, Russia declared war on Turkey.
-England and France followed on 5 and 6 November.
-Turkey's entry into the war interrupted the maritime connection between Russia and its allies through the Black and Mediterranean Seas.
-Thus, the Caucasus Front between Russia and Turkey arose in Asia.
+The war began with the fact that 29 and 30 in October 1914, the German-Turkish fleet under the command of German admiral Wilhelm Sushon fired at Sevastopol, Odessa, Feodosia and Novorossiysk (in Russia this event received the unofficial name "Sevastopol wake-up").
+On October 30, Emperor Nicholas II ordered a diplomatic mission to be recalled from Istanbul, on November 2 of the year 1914, Russia declared war on Turkey.
+5 and 6 November followed by England and France.
+Turkey’s entry into the war interrupted maritime communications between Russia and its allies through the Black and Mediterranean Seas.
+Thus, in Asia, the Caucasian Front arose between Russia and Turkey.

 The reasons and prerequisites prompted the Ottoman Empire to enter the war